ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 --Special Inputs 4:
 Code.Change(PartTable){Position = "~0, 5, 0"}
-    --Moves each part in your PartTable 5 studs up independent of each other.
+    --Moves each part in your PartTable 5 studs up independently of each other.

 --Special Inputs 5:
 Code.Change(PartTable){CFrame = "~0, 5, 0"}